- The NHS complaints procedure applies to all NHS health providers in the UK including dental practices.

 The ombudsman in each country of the UK provides details of the principles of good complaints handling.
 Please see links below to each UK ombudsman website.

 When will the ombudsman investigate?

 - Complainants who are not satisfied with the response to their complaint at local resolution can refer it for investigation by the relevant ombudsman.

 - Grievances about the administration of the complaints procedure itself can also be considered.

-The timeframe for a complaint being referred to the ombudsman varies between the four UK countries - again, see links below.
+The timeframe for a complaint being referred to the ombudsman varies between the four UK countries.
+Please see links to each UK ombudsman website.